poseidon/matchbox/Documentation/torus.md

 ## Requirements

-Ensure that you've gone through the [bootcfg with rkt](getting-started-rkt.md) guide and understand the basics.
+Ensure that you've gone through the [matchbox with rkt](getting-started-rkt.md) guide and understand the basics.
 In particular, you should be able to:

-* Use rkt or Docker to start `bootcfg`
+* Use rkt or Docker to start `matchbox`
 * Create a network boot environment with `coreos/dnsmasq`
 * Create the example libvirt client VMs
 * `/etc/hosts` entries for `node[1-3].example.com` (or pass custom names to `k8s-certgen`)